Pronwan/rustplus-desktop/README.md

 - **Server-Hopping:**: Hopping through servers too quickly can cause the Listener to crash

 - **Many shops**: Hovering 8+ shops at once can cause the Tooltip to flicker
+- **Mini Map outside grid**: Outside the grid the mini map can only follow along the grid border

 - Please report other issues in the [Issues section](../../issues)